linkedin/data-integration-library/docs/parameters/ms.pagination.md

 The field names defined by `fields` are element names in the response from data source.

+`fields` are optional.
+If not defined, but initial offset and page size are given, DIL will automatically increase page number by 1 and increase offset by page size.
+DIL will auto-increase page number by 1 for each page whenever pagination is enabled.

+Pagination is enabled whenever `fields` or `initialvalues` are provided.
+If none of them are provided, pagination is disabled.

 Variables can be defined using the special pagination types.
 See [ms.parameters](https://github.com/linkedin/data-integration-library/blob/master/docs/parameters/ms.parameters.md).